 Thank you for visiting the website of the New York State Neurological Society (NYSNS)!
 You can use the top menu to discover who we are and how to join as well as find resources for neurologists and the most recent updates on our 2016 conference.
 Feel free to contact us if you have any questions or want more information!

-CMS has posted new, streamlined hardship applications, reducing the amount of information that eligible professionals (EPs), eligible hospitals, and CAHs must submit to apply for an exception.
-The new applications and instructions for a hardship exception from the Medicare Electronic Health Records Incentive Program 2017 payment adjustment are available here.
+In January, CMS posted new, streamlined hardship exception application forms that reduce the amount of information that eligible professionals (EPs), eligible hospitals, and CAHs must submit to apply for an exception.
+The new applications and instructions for providers seeking a hardship exception are available here.

 This new, streamlined application process is the result of PAMPA, which established that the Secretary may consider hardship exceptions for “categories” of EPs, eligible hospitals, and CAHs that were identified on CMS’ website as of December 15, 2015.
 Prior to this law, CMS was required to review all applications on a “case-by-case” basis.